-Because the ESSP doctoral program is interdisciplinary, it is essential for students to be able to recruit faculty members from different departments and colleges to serve on their individual advising committee.
-Starting in their first year, students recruit faculty members for their Advising Committee, and the committee should increase incrementally from the first year to the fourth year.
+Because the ESSP doctoral program is interdisciplinary, it is essential for students to recruit faculty members from different departments and colleges to serve on their advising committee.
+Students should begin recruiting committee members in their first year, and the committee should increase incrementally from the first year to the fourth.
 The Advising Committee typically will serve as the student's Comprehensive Exam Committee, and then the Dissertation Committee, although members may step down or be added along the way.
 The requirements for the Dissertation Committee are listed below; Advising Committee members must be eligible to serve as Dissertation Committee members.

-- Four UO faculty members who are members of the UO Graduate Faculty. - The chair (major advisor) and one other member are members of the focal department. - The other two must not be members of the focal department. - One member must be a core ENVS faculty member, and one additional member must be either a core or participating faculty member in ENVS. - The committee must include an institutional representative, a UO faculty member in one of the approved ranks who is neither a member of the student's focal department nor an ENVS core faculty member. - Other members who do not hold one of the approved ranks at the University of Oregon may be appointed in addition to the minimum official committee members outlined above.
+- All four committee members must be members of the UO Graduate Faculty. - The chair (major advisor) and one other member must be members of the focal department. - The other two must not be members of the focal department. - One member must be a core ENVS faculty member, and one additional member must be either a core or participating ENVS faculty member. - The committee must include an institutional representative, a UO tenure-related faculty member who is neither a member of the student's focal department nor an ENVS core faculty member. - Other members who is not a UO tenure-related faculty member at the University of Oregon may be appointed in addition to the minimum official committee members outlined above.
 For example, if there is an expert who is not a faculty member at University of Oregon but is providing substantial guidance and advice on the student's research, they may be appointed to the committee.
-This requires an approval procedure through the Graduate School.
-The GPC facilitates this procedure.
+This requires an approval procedure through the Division of Graduate Studies.
+The Graduate Support Team facilitates this procedure.